lemon-n-lime/lemon-n-lime/README.md

 - 👋 Hi, we are Lemon & Lime
 - 👀 We are a data, software and design studio
-- 🌱 Currently looking clients
+- 🌱 Currently looking for clients